marissarrwilson/READMEgenerator/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Contributors
-Individual work by me, Marissa Wilson, with the help of...
-* Instructors Fil and Daniel
-* The Boolean Bros
-* BCS Tutor
-* Helpful links:

-## Tests

-## Questions
-Please do not hesitate to reach out to me via email at wilson.marissarose@gmail.com for any comments and questions!